Deploying with Docker Compose

 docker compose logs -f cardano-node

-docker exec -it rosetta bash
+docker compose exec cardano-node bash

-cardano-cli query tip --mainnet # check node sync status
+# Check node sync status

 Troubleshooting Common Issues

-docker restart yaci-indexer
+docker compose restart yaci-indexer

 Important Container Paths